-The tour costs $142 and can be booked here.
+The tour can be booked here when it is available.

 Take a crane-of-sorts, attach it to a building, and build a restaurant across.
-That's Gondolen, the restaurant with an unbeatable view of old town Stockholm and the water.
+That's Gondolen, the restaurant with an unbeatable view of the old town of Stockholm and the water.

 It is also known for its well-reviewed traditional food.
 You can try their catch-of-the-day, Venison, Jul Smorgasborg in December.... or just partake of their classic drinks.